How to Reject a Business Proposal Politely (Without Burning Bridges)

 Example:

-“After careful evaluation and consideration, we regret to inform you that we have chosen not to proceed with your proposal at this time.”
+“After careful consideration we regret to inform you that we have decided not to proceed with your proposal at this time.”

 Example:

-“While your proposal showcases several commendable aspects, we have determined that it does not fully align with our current objectives and specific requirements.”
+“While the proposal demonstrates several compelling elements, we feel that it doesn’t fully align with our objectives and requirements at this time”

-Maintain a positive and appreciative tone throughout the rejection letter.
-Acknowledge the strengths of their proposal, even if it wasn’t the perfect fit for your organisation’s needs.
+Be sure to carry a positive and grateful tone throughout the rejection letter.
+The recipient should feel that the strengths of their proposal have been acknowledged, even though it wasn’t the right fit for your business.

 Example:

-If you genuinely see potential in the sender’s offerings or believe their proposal could be a better fit under different circumstances, express your openness to considering their offerings in the future.
+This may not be applicable in all proposal rejections, but if you genuinely see potential in a partnership with the recipient or feel their proposal could be a good fit in different circumstances, express your willingness to consider working with them in the future.

 Example:

-“While we won’t be moving forward with this proposal, we remain open to exploring potential collaborations that align more closely with our evolving needs.
-Your expertise is something we value and may explore down the road.”
+“Despite not moving forward with your proposal on this occasion, we would like to stay open to exploring potential collaboration with [Recipient Company Name].
+Your expertise is something we are interested in and may explore in the future.”

 Example:

-“Once again, we appreciate your interest in partnering with [Company Name].
-We wish you continued success in your ventures and look forward to the possibility of crossing paths again in the future.”
+“We’d like to thank you again for your interest in partnering with us.
+We wish you luck in your endeavours and look forward to our paths potentially crossing again in the future.”

 Example Rejection Letter Templates